Congress of Verona (1943): Proposals made at the Congress

 Similar statements and proclamations continued to be made over the following year, always without practical consequences.
 On February 12, 1944, Mussolini's cabinet approved a bill of "socialization" that spoke about the "Mussolinian conception on subjects such as; much higher social justice, a more equitable distribution of wealth and the participation of labor in the state life."
 Mussolini claimed that Italian capitalists had betrayed him after they had gained immensely from fascism, and that he now regretted his alliance with them and rediscovered his old socialist influences.
 He claimed that he had intended to carry out a large-scale nationalization of property in 1939–1940 but that the outbreak of war had forced him to postpone it, and promised that in the future, all industrial firms with over 100 employees would be nationalized.
 Mussolini even reached out to ex-communist Nicola Bombacci, a former student of Vladimir Lenin, to help him in spreading the image that Fascism was a progressive movement.
 However, no plans for nationalization were ever implemented.

 Historians disagree about the purpose of the promises made at Verona.
 One theory is that the Republican Fascist Party was intentionally trying to show confusion about its policies and objectives; by then, there was a strong backlash in central and southern Italy against anything associated with fascism, and the fascists in the north could try to direct popular anger in the south against an idea or policy merely by associating themselves with that idea or policy.
-Historian Dennis Mack Smith claimed that Mussolini was largely motivated by a desire for revenge against the Italian bourgeoisie, who he perceived as having betrayed him.
+Historian Denis Mack Smith claimed that Mussolini was largely motivated by a desire for revenge against the Italian bourgeoisie, whom he perceived as having betrayed him.
 Smith also suggests that the policies were meant to make it difficult for foreign powers to occupy Italy if they lost the war, in what Mussolini termed a "social minefield" in his letters.
 Historian Peter Neville argued that the Congress of Verona was "largely window dressing", as the economic policies were disliked by the Nazi German occupiers who wanted to exploit Italian industry, and therefore impossible to implement.
 Neville also agrees with Smith that Mussolini intended to cause problems in an Allied-occupied Italy.

 Manifesto of Verona

 The Manifesto of Verona (Manifesto di Verona) was an 18-point document that outlined the future policies of the Italian Social Republic, the RSI.
-The document was a confusing attempt of return to radicalism of the early Fascism and, at the same time, to placate Nazi Germany, who now were in total political control of the RSI.
+The document was an attempt of return to radicalism of the early Fascism period and, at the same time, to placate Nazi Germany, who now were in total political control of the RSI.
 It reaffirmed Italy's commitment to its German and Japanese allies.
 Apart from promising internal political changes and liberties the manifesto outlined the following key points: